Neck pain

 Neck pain, also known as cervicalgia, is a common problem, with two-thirds of the population having neck pain at some point in their lives.

+Because there is not a universally accepted classification for neck pain, it is difficult to study the different types of pain.
+In 2020, neck pain was the second most common cause of disability in the United States and cost $100 billion in health care spending.

-Neck pain, although felt in the neck, can be caused by numerous other spinal problems.
-Neck pain may arise due to muscular tightness in both the neck and upper back, or pinching of the nerves emanating from the cervical vertebrae.
-Joint disruption in the neck creates pain, as does joint disruption in the upper back.
+Nightly rotator cuff impingement may lead to an asymptomatic shoulder impingement, leading to neck pain.
+Neck pain can be caused by other spinal problems, and may arise from muscular tightness in both the neck and upper back, or pinching of the nerves emanating from the cervical vertebrae.

 The head is supported by the lower neck and upper back, and it is these areas that commonly cause neck pain.
-The top three joints in the neck allow for most movement of the neck and head.
-The lower joints in the neck and those of the upper back create a supportive structure for the head to sit on.
 If this support system is affected adversely, then the muscles in the area will tighten, leading to neck pain.

-Neck pain affects about 5% of the global population as of 2010.
+As of 2020, neck pain affected about 203 million people globally, with females having higher prevalence.

 Differential diagnosis

 Neck pain may come from any of the structures in the neck including: vascular, nerve, airway, digestive, and musculature / skeletal, or be referred from other areas of the body.

+Common and lesser neck pain causes include: